earthly/website/blog/_posts/2022-09-30-use-replicasets-in-k8s.md

 ---
-title: "How to use ReplicaSets in Kubernetes and why you should know about them"
+title: "How to use ReplicaSets in Kubernetes and Why You Should Know About Them"
 categories:
   - Tutorials
 toc: true